zc87-Leo/around-delivery-backend/README.md

 # How to contribute to this repository
 - step1: Fork this repository
-- step2: git clone to local machine from your own repository
+- step2: git clone to local machine from this repository
 - step3: update code in your local machine
 - step4: merge with this master branch
     - make sure already `git add .`,`git commit -m "your commit content"` and your local master branch is clean